grt192/GRT2022/WRITEUP.md

 ```
 ##### [`TurretSubsystem` L622-633](https://github.com/grt192/GRTCommandBased/blob/develop/src/main/java/frc/robot/subsystems/TurretSubsystem.java#L622-L633), similar for `hoodReady()` and `flywheelReady()`

-The state of the entire subsystem is the lowest module state. [...]
+To represent the turret's readiness to shoot, the lowest module state is used as the state of the system.

-The idea behind maintaining a state enum instead of a simple boolean was that, while a shot that the robot is trying to
+The idea behind maintaining a state enum instead of a simple "ready" boolean was that, while a shot that the robot is trying to
-score requires a tight alignment tolerance for the turntable, hood, and flywheel, a ball that is being rejected can be
+score requires a tight alignment tolerance for the turntable, hood, and flywheel, a ball that is being *rejected* can be
 fired much sooner and without having to wait for the flywheel to spin up all the way or the turntable to reach perfect
 alignment with the hub.
 Therefore, a rejected ball could be shot while the subsystem state was `LOW_TOLERANCE`, while a
 ball intended to be scored needed to wait for `HIGH_TOLERANCE`.